AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 |   a.
 Select the connection.
 |   b.
 Click Download Configuration.
 |   c.
 If your remote edge device is not listed in the dropdown menu, simply select an available one in the menu.
 |   d.
-Click “Yes, Download” to download a template file that contains
+Click “Download Configuration” to download a template file that contains
       the gateway public IP address, VPC CIDR, pre-shared secret and encryption algorithm.
 Incorporate the information to your remote router/firewall configuration.